Punya Heendeniya

-Heendeniya Vidanaralalage Punya Heendeniya (born 31 July 1938: පුණ්යා හීන්දෙනිය), popularly as Punya Heendeniya, is a former Sri Lankan cinema actress who resides in England.
+Heendeniya Vidanaralalage Punya Heendeniya (born 31 July 1938: පුණ්යා හීන්දෙනිය), popularly known as Punya Heendeniya, is a former Sri Lankan cinema actress who resides in England.

 Personal life

 Punya Heendeniya was born on 31 July 1938 in Mirigama, Sri Lanka as the fifth child in a family with seven siblings.
 Her father M. A. Hindeniya was a land owner and planter in Mirigama.
 Her mother, D. L. Kahawitage was from Panadura.
 She was first educated at Mirigama Primary School (currently known as Dudley Senanayake College).
 She went to Mirigama Maha Vidyalaya after the age of six to study in English medium.
 She was also a member of the school netball team.
 Poet P. K. D. Seneviratne is a paternal relative of Punya.

 She married Milroy Nanayakkara and the couple had two children.
 After her marriage, she left the cinema and settled in England.
 Her son Anupama Nanayakkara is a specialist doctor.
 When Anupama was a child, he came to Sri Lanka in 1982 at the invitation of Lester James Peiris and played the role of Nanda and Piyal's son in the film Kaliyugaya.
 Punya's daughter, Purnami is also a doctor.